-S. B. No. 2586 ~ OFFICIAL ~ 22/SS08/R587 PAGE 2 (rdd\kr) 47 (b) "Department" means the Mississippi Department of 48 Employment Security, Office of the Governor, established under 49 Section 71-5-101.
+S. B. No. 2284 ~ OFFICIAL ~ 23/SS26/R686 PAGE 2 (ab\kr)

+"Department" means the Mississippi Department of 47 (b) Employment Security, Office of the Governor, established under 48 Section 71-5-101.
+49

-50 (c) "Wage" means compensation due to an employee by 51 reason of his or her employment, payable in legal tender of the 52 United States or checks on banks convertible into cash on demand 53 at full face value, subject to any deductions, charges or 54 allowances as may be permitted by this act or by regulations of 55 the department under this act.
+50 "Wage" means compensation due to an employee by (C)51 reason of his or her employment, payable in legal tender of the 52 United States or checks on banks convertible into cash on demand at full face value, subject to any deductions, charges or 53 54 allowances as may be permitted by this act or by regulations of 55 the department under this act.

-(d) "Employ" includes to suffer or to permit to work; (e) "Employer" includes any individual, partnership, association, corporation, business trust, or any person or group of persons acting directly or indirectly in the interest of an employer in relation to an employee.
-The term "employer" does not include:
+"Employ" includes to suffer or to permit to work.
+57 (e) "Employer" includes any individual, partnership, 58 association, corporation, business trust, or any person or group 59 of persons acting directly or indirectly in the interest of an employer in relation to an employee.
+The term "employer" does not 60 61 include:

-(i) Any individual, partnership, association, corporation, business trust, or any person or group of persons acting directly or indirectly in the interest of an employer in relation to an employee that employs fewer than five (5) employees in a regular employment relationship; or
+62 (i) Any individual, partnership, association, 63 corporation, business trust, or any person or group of persons acting directly or indirectly in the interest of an employer in 64 65 relation to an employee that employs fewer than five (5) employees 66 in a regular employment relationship; or

-67 (ii) Any person, firm or corporation, or other 68 entity subject to the provisions of the federal Fair Labor 69 Standards Act of 1938.
+67 (ii) Any person, firm or corporation, or other 68 entity subject to the provisions of the federal Fair Labor Standards Act of 1938.
+69 her employer, uses his or her own methods to accomplish the work, and is subject to the control of the employer only as to the result of his or her work.

-(f) "Independent contractor" means any individual whocontracts to perform certain work away from the premises of his or
+70 "Independent contractor" means any individual who (f) contracts to perform certain work away from the premises of his or 71